A 2.9 magnitude earthquake hits New Jersey - ExBulletin

 CLICK HERE TO GET THE FOX NEWS APP

-He added: “The question is: Can we get something bigger?
-And in my opinion, yes we can.”
-“We can't predict earthquakes, and we don't know when the next one will happen, but we have a low, not insignificant, probability that a devastating earthquake will occur at some point.”
+“The question is, can we get something bigger?
+And in my opinion yes we can.”
+“We can’t predict earthquakes, and we don’t know when the next one will happen, but we have a low, not insignificant, probability of a devastating earthquake occurring at some point.”

 The April 5 quake has left seismologists scratching their heads because it did not occur in the Ramapo Fault Zone, highlighting how difficult it is to predict such a phenomenon, Ebel said.